DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 Lookup stages have a ‘Condition Not Met’ setting which describes what happens when a key lookup fails.
 Options are:

-**Continue** - The fields from that link are set to NULL if the field is nullable, or to a default value if not, and processing continues
+- **Continue** - The fields from that link are set to NULL if the field is nullable, or to a default value if not, and processing continues

-**Drop** - Drops the row and continues with the next lookup
+- **Drop** - Drops the row and continues with the next lookup

-**Fail** - Causes the job to issue a fatal error and stop
+- **Fail** - Causes the job to issue a fatal error and stop

-**Reject** - Sends the row to the reject link
+- **Reject** - Sends the row to the reject link

-By default Lookup stages are configured to Fail should a key lookup fail.
+By default Lookup stages are configured to **Fail** should a key lookup fail.
 This unexpected job abort is, in most cases, not the behaviour the developer intended.
-These lookup fails should be handled gracefully in the ETL job.
+These lookup failures should be handled gracefully in the DataStage job.

 #### Actions

-Reconfigure your Lookup stage so that reference links are not set to abort the job should a key lookup fail.
+Reconfigure your lookup stage so that reference links are not set to abort the job should a key lookup fail.

 ---